 Is Stage 2 Mesothelioma Curable?

 Unfortunately, no stage of mesothelioma is curable.
-However, therapies can control the cancer to help people live longer with mesothelioma.
-In our 2023 survey, 10% of pleural patients and 21% of peritoneal patients said they had experienced remission.
+However, therapies can control it to help people live longer.
+In our 2025 survey, 8% of pleural patients and 16% of peritoneal patients had experienced remission.

 Pleural mesothelioma is an aggressive disease.
-Most patients do not survive longer than 2 years after diagnosis.
 Stage 2 mesothelioma has a better prognosis than more advanced stages of the cancer.
 New drugs and treatment approaches are helping patients manage this cancer as a chronic disease rather than a terminal illness.

 Patients with stage 2 peritoneal mesothelioma may be eligible for surgery.
 They may also qualify for hyperthermic intraperitoneal chemotherapy.
 This treatment is also known as HIPEC.
-About 50% of peritoneal patients who receive HIPEC will be alive five years after diagnosis.
+About 50% of peritoneal patients who receive HIPEC survive 5 years after diagnosis.

 - What is the prognosis for stage 2 mesothelioma?